The magnificent Grand Opera House was once located at 11 Adelaide St W (between Grand Opera Lane and Bay St, on the south side), in downtown Toronto.

 The Grand’s Reconstruction

 While the exterior walls of the theatre had not been destroyed by the blaze, the interior required major work.
-The architectural firm of Lalor & Martin were hired to rebuild the theatre.
+The architectural firm of Lalor & Martin was hired to rebuild the theatre.
 Completed in February 1880, the interior of Grand Opera House was virtually the same as Mr Jackson’s design however, the seating capacity was increased to 1,750.
 Re-opening night was a production of Romeo and Juliet.

 The Disappearance of Ambrose Small

 Ambrose Small, a theatre magnate, took over the Grand Opera House around the turn of the 20th century.
 One of Toronto’s unsolved mysteries is his disappearance.
 On Dec 2, 1919, Mr Small closed a deal, selling his theatre holdings which including the Grand for $1.75 million.
-That day, Mr Small’s wife Theresa deposited a cheque for $1 million into the Dominion Bank, the couple had a cerebration lunch out with their lawyer Mr Flock and then Mr Small went back to his office at the Grand.
+That day, Mr Small’s wife Theresa deposited a cheque for $1 million into the Dominion Bank, the couple had a celebration lunch out with their lawyer Mr Flock and then Mr Small went back to his office at the Grand.

 Later that afternoon, Ambrose Small again met with his lawyer for about an hour then his lawyer left to catch a train back to his hometown of London, Ontario.
 Mr Small then went out to buy a copy of a New York newspaper and was never seen again.
 His wife thought he could be with his mistress plus he was known to leave the City without informing anyone.
 Toronto Police were not made aware that Mr Small was missing until about four weeks later.

-At that same time of his disappearance, his personal secretary John Doughty, also went missing along with $105,000 in Dominion of Canada Victory bonds taken from his employer’s safety deposit box.
+At that same time of his disappearance, his personal secretary John Doughty also went missing along with $105,000 in Dominion of Canada Victory bonds taken from his employer’s safety deposit box.
 Police caught up with Mr Doughty at a lumber camp in Oregon.
 He was brought back to Toronto where he was questioned about his boss’s disappearance.
 With no proof that Mr Small was dead, Mr Doughty could not be charged.
 He was however found guilty of theft and served just under 5 years in jail.

 The Final Curtain

-Plays at the Grand Opera House continued in the 1920’s, however due the disappearance of Mr Small, the growing popularity of motion pictures and competition from other live theatres including the Royal Alex, the theatre closed.
+Plays at the Grand Opera House continued in the 1920’s, however, due to the disappearance of Mr Small, the growing popularity of motion pictures and competition from other live theatres including the Royal Alex, the theatre closed.
 In 1928, stage settings and mementos from the visits of famous stars were removed from the Grand and it was then demolished.

 In 1960, the diligent Toronto Police Service officially closed the 3-foot thick file.
 It contained information on leads taking them across North America, numerous tips (including those from clairvoyants) and the keys to the long-ago demolished Grand Opera House.